A New Spirituality of Old Ideas

 Pantheism Revival

-Pantheism—the idea that God is everything—views God as a spiritual force or divine essence that either permeates or encompasses the universe, even as infinite mind.
-In some beliefs, pantheism is the view that the universe and God are one, an idea reflected in Hinduism and Taoism, although similar concepts appeared independently in ancient Greek philosophies.
+Pantheism—the idea that God is everything—views God as a spiritual force or divine essence that either permeates or encompasses the universe, even as Infinite Mind.
+From another perspective, pantheism holds that the universe and God are one, a notion evident in Hinduism and Taoism, although similar concepts appeared independently in ancient Greek philosophy.

-Through the influence of Brahmanism, some Eastern religions promoted the idea that the original entity first revered as Ultimate Reality, is actually little more than the physical universe and its energy systems.
-This is one belief of the Jain religion, which, like Buddhism, rejects any notion of a creator God, believing instead that the universe and all things always existed (see God the Scientist).
+Under Brahmanic influence, some Eastern religions promoted the idea that the original entity, first revered as Ultimate Reality, is little more than the physical universe and its energy systems.
+This is one belief of the Jain religion, which, like Buddhism, rejects any notion of a creator God, believing instead that the universe and all things have always existed.

-Pantheism was an understandable evolution in religious thought because so much of religion, past and present, East and West, was dominated by crude concepts of anthropomorphic gods fraught with human frailties.
+Pantheism was an understandable evolution in religious thought because so much of religion, past and present, East and West, was dominated by crude anthropomorphic gods rife with human frailties.

 In these early religions, it was assumed that, if God were a person, he would have to have a body limited to space and time and subject to human characteristics.
 Pantheism was a reasonable reaction against this kind of thinking.
 It was an attempt to strip away anthropomorphic gods by equating God with the universe but, in the process, it also stripped away any notion of a personal God.